-The Hall viscosity is actually given by correlators, such as $\left\langle \left[T_{xx},T_{xy}\right] \right\rangle$.
-However it is shown in \cite{Avron:1995fg} that the quantity is related to the Berry curvature on the moduli space of the metric perturbation parameters $(\tau_1,\tau_2)$, while the Hall conductivity is given by that on the momentum space.
-The Hall viscosity is given by
+The Hall viscosity is also given by a correlator of stress tensors, such as $\left\langle \left[T_{xx},T_{xy}\right] \right\rangle$.
+In fact, it is shown in Ref.~\cite{Avron:1995fg} that it is also related to the Berry curvature on the moduli space of the metric perturbation parameters $(\tau_1,\tau_2)$,

-To recover the physical units, it is required to multiply the factor of $\hbar/L^2$.
-This is just a contribution of an eigenstate $\left|\Psi_\alpha\right\rangle$ to the viscosity, where $\alpha$ denotes a label of the particle state, e.g. the Landau level index.
-In general, we should consider a whole contribution of all the eigenstaes under the Fermi surface.

-Here we remark the difference between the Hall viscosity and conductivity.
-The Hall conductivity is quantized because it is given by the integral over the Brillouin zone of the Berry curvature \cite{PhysRevLett.49.405}.
-On the other hand, the curvature on the specific point, corresponding to the Euclidean metric, is required for computing the Hall viscosity of the unperturbed state.
-This means that the Hall viscosity is not given by the integral of the curvature, and is not expected to be quantized.
+This is a contribution of the eigenstate $\left|\Psi_\alpha\right\rangle$ to the viscosity, measured with the unit $\hbar/L^2$ with the system size $L$, and $\alpha$ denotes a label of the particle state, i.e., the Landau level index.
+In order to obtain the total contribution, we should take into account all the eigenstates under the Fermi energy.
+We emphasize that the Hall viscosity is associated with the curvature on the specific point in the moduli space.
+Therefore, it is not quantized although the integral of the curvature over the moduli space is quantized~\cite{Avron:1995fg}.
+This is in contrast to the Hall conductivity, which is given by integral of the Berry curvature over the Brillouin zone, and therefore quantized~\cite{Thouless:1982zz}.